-Lia Magtibay is a candidate for the LL.M. in National and Global Health Law and a member of the class of 2022.
+Lia Magtibay is a 2022 graduate of the LL.M. in National and Global Health Law program.

 Magtibay is interested in global health diplomacy.
 As it becomes easier for global health issues to escalate to security events and have significant impacts on among others, trade human rights, global health becomes an ever more critical element in foreign policy.
 Global health diplomacy will allow her to engage with health actors to address issues of common concern, and to learn new skills needed to negotiate for health in the face of other interests.